Advertiser Disclosure

 • Training Requirements: A few weeks’ on-the-job training (co-piloting with a more experienced driver)

 According to the Bureau of Labor Statistics, nearly 2.1 million “heavy and tractor-trailer truck drivers” traverse America’s highways and byways today.
-About 90,000 are set to join them by 2031, provided no major breakthroughs in vehicle automation happen before then.
+If vehicle automation does not make major breakthroughs before 2031, about 90,000 will join them.

-Over the longer term, it’s likely that the rise of autonomous vehicles will render commercial truck drivers obsolete, but there’s still plenty of time to snag this entry-level job.
+Over the longer term, the rise of autonomous vehicles will likely render commercial truck drivers obsolete, but there’s still plenty of time to snag this entry-level job.

 Unless you’re blessed with a forgiving family, long-haul trucking is probably a better fit while you’re unattached because interstate routes typically keep drivers on the road for days at a time.
 And you can’t quite get behind the wheel and go: All commercial truck drivers need commercial driver’s licenses, and those cleared to transport hazardous materials typically need additional state licenses as well.